 Most dental assistants are employed by dentists that operate their own practices, or by groups of dentists that operate a shared practice.

-Can I Become a Dental Assistant?
+How To Become a Dental Assistant

 Dental Assistant Salary Data